vishesh711/DreamOS-Operating-System-of-Agents/PROJECT_DOCUMENTATION.md

 - Build a natural language interface for human-computer interaction
 - Enable voice recognition and text-to-speech capabilities
 - Provide data visualization and database querying features
-- Create a modern web interface for accessibility
+- Create a modern web interface with session persistence and seamless navigation
+- Implement responsive, user-friendly UI with visual feedback and animations

 ## Technical Architecture